 In the case of EEE, the transmission of the disease from mosquitoes to humans does not occur frequently.
 Recently, Fox News’s Medical Expert, Dr. Marc Siegel, discussed the transmission of EEE in a story titled, Deadly EEE virus detected in mosquitoes in Massachusetts.
 He explains that although the disease is not commonly transmitted to humans, 1/3 will die from it if infected.
 EEE claimed one life last year in Massachusetts.

 West Nile Virus is more commonly transmitted to humans and although there is no cure, most will recover.
 In severe cases of WNV where encephalitis or meningitis occurs, 1 in 10 will succumb to the disease according to the National Institute of Health.
 People over the age of 50 are particularly at risk to experience the more serious symptoms of WNV and EEE.

-Many health officials recommend an effective barrier spray for your yard to prevent these diseases.
-Since many of us spend most of our time outdoors in our own yard, a proven and effective barrier spray will eliminate 85-90% of the adult mosquitoes there.
+Many health officials recommend an effective barrier treatment for your yard to prevent these diseases.
+Since many of us spend most of our time outdoors in our own yard, a proven and effective barrier treatment will eliminate 85-90% of the adult mosquitoes there.
 Barrier sprays, such as the one used by Mosquito Squad of the North Shore also reduce the number of new mosquitoes being born each cycle.
-Customers find our barrier spray allows them to use their yard more during the summer.
+Customers find our barrier treatment allows them to use their yard more during the summer.
 This is the time of year when all of us want to spend more time outdoors.

 To learn more about our highly effective barrier sprays for mosquitoes and ticks, as well as our tick-tube program, contact Mosquito Squad of the North Shore.
 Call us today to sign up.